phac-nml/irida/doc/developer/tools/pipelines/index.md

 ## 2.2.
 Develop a Galaxy Workflow

+Tools in Galaxy can be linked together to construct a workflow.
 Galaxy provides a built-in editor for constructing and modifying workflows.

 ![galaxy-workflow-editor][]